🎉 Explore GraphQLConf 2026 • May 19-21 • Fremont, CA • View the schedule

 const { enter, leave } = getEnterLeaveForKind(visitor, Kind.FIELD);

-AST arrays that are absent in the source may be omitted.
-Code that reads properties such as arguments, directives, variableDefinitions, interfaces, fields, types, or operationTypes should treat them as possibly undefined.
+Behavioral change.
+Empty AST collections may be omitted as undefined.
+Code that reads properties such as arguments, directives, variableDefinitions, interfaces, fields, types, or operationTypes should treat them as optional.

 Validation